mdedwards/slippery-chicken/install.md

 ### Configure slippery-chicken

-The last step is modifying the init file of your Common Lisp implementation to load slippery chicken and its dependencies.
+The last step is modifying the initialisation file of your Common Lisp implementation to load slippery chicken and its dependencies.
 The name and location of your init file depends on the implementation you are using.
-On SBCL, for example, it is `~/.sbclrc` by default, whereas Clozure CL uses `~/ccl-init.lisp` or `~/.ccl-init.lisp`.
+With SBCL, for example, it is `~/.sbclrc` by default, whereas Clozure CL uses `~/ccl-init.lisp` or `~/.ccl-init.lisp`.

-Put the following line to it:
+Add the following line to the init file:

 ```lisp
 (ql:quickload :slippery-chicken)